Tyler-Conway/ExplorationGame/README.md

 ### Secrets/Debugging Features:
   * press ENTER on the right side of the World01 pool to level up quickly. =)
-  * press T to turn on Debug Mode, which turns off collisions, resets objects, and lets you see your world position and frame times in nanoseconds.
+  * press T to turn on Debug Mode, which turns off collisions, lets you reset objects and clear all monsters by pressing R, and lets you see your world position and frame times in nanoseconds.
+  * press R outside of Debug Mode to reset monsters.
   * you can bypass the TriColorDoor to access the end game area without the TriColorKey if you are in Debug Mode and you press ENTER on the TriColorDoor.

 ____